LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 Duration: 0.21s
 ```

-Now that we have made some kind of an MVP let's show it to the client.
+Now that we have made some MVP let's show it to the client.